MhdFarhath/MOBiCO-MobileShop/README.md

-# MOBiCO-MobileShop
+# MOBiCO-MobileShop.

-This is my university project
+This is my university project. \n
 I developed this web app in the 2.1 semester.
 I used PHP HTML CSS JS AND MYSQL to develop this system.